n8peace/Banana-Clock/docs/proposed-function-flow.md

-# DayStart Function Architecture
+# Banana Clock Function Architecture

-## 🎯 Overview
+## 🏁 Overview

-This document outlines the current edge function architecture for DayStart's content generation system.
+This document outlines the current edge function architecture for Banana Clock's content generation system.
 The approach uses specialized content functions, unified script generation, and centralized audio processing.
 (This is the live, implemented system.)

 ## 📋 Function Architecture